-The audience watches an American pickup truck pull into the gallery, music playing.
+An American pickup truck enters, loud music playing.
 A robot emerges from the truck and welcomes the audience.
-It speaks about a post-apocalyptic landscape after war as well as the permanence of geology.
-Elaine comes out of the truck and delivers a monologue about a woman dying and family love.
-She collapses as the truck doors open with Charlie, Carina, and Jessica falling out and to the ground.
-They all rise and perform pantomimed vignettes about family, death and the history of America as the robot looks on and follows their movement.
-Jessica sums up 600 years of American history and describes civilization’s pitfalls and demise.
-Two travelers, Carina and Charlie, share tea, food, and comfort in intermittent scenes of post-apocalyptic life.
-A dying girl (Carina) and her mother (Elaine) and father (Charlie) argue about her situation and care while she is in her hospital bed (Jessica).
-Charlie delivers a monologue to the audience about faith.
-Carina and Charlie get back into the truck and close the doors.
-Jessica, Elaine, and the robot hike through a desert.
+It speaks about a post-apocalyptic landscape as well as the permanence of geology.
+Elaine comes out of the truck and talks to the audience about her mother’s last days.
+She collapses.
+The truck doors open and Charlie, Carina, and Jessica fall out.
+The actors all pantomime vignettes about family, memory and death.
+Jessica describes civilization’s demise.
+Two travelers, Carina and Charlie, share tea, food, and comfort in intermittent scenes.
+A girl (Carina) is recovering from surgery while her family visits her in the hospital.
+Her mother (Elaine) and father (Charlie) argue about the situation and her care.
+The father breaks down, sobbing.
+The mother has a premonition.
+Charlie describes his faith to the audience.
+Jessica, Elaine, and the robot travel through a desert.
 They come to a river too deep to cross.
-Jessica swims Elaine across and abandons the robot.
-They exchange a goodbye with the robot and get into the truck.
-The truck starts its engine and plays music.
-The door to the alley opens and the truck drives away.
-The robot is left alone in the space as it prints its internal memory onto paper.
+Jessica takes Elaine across, abandoning the robot.
+The truck starts up and exits with the humans inside.
+The robot is left alone in the space, eventually printing out its internal memory onto paper.

 Courtesy of the artist and Greene Naftali Gallery, New York.
 Photo by Sascha van Riel.

 Cast: Elaine Davis, Jessica Gallucci, Carina Goebelbecker, Charles Reina

 Costumes: Kaye Voyce